metabase/metabase/docs/users-guide/03-basic-exploration.md

-## Exploring in Metabase
+# Exploring in Metabase

-#### See what your teammates have made
+## See what your teammates have made

 As long as you're not the very first user in your team's Metabase, the easiest way to start exploring your data is by looking at dashboards, charts, and lists that your teammates have already created.
-The best place to start is by checking out any dashboards that might be pinned on your home page, or in collections you have access to.
+The best place to start is by checking out any dashboards that might be pinned on your home page, or in [collections][collections] you have access to.

-#### Browse your data
+## Browse your data

 Alternatively, you can dive right in to exploring the data in Metabase by clicking on one of the databases at the bottom of the home page or clicking the **Browse data** button in the top nav bar, and then selecting a database and clicking on one of its tables to see it.
 You can also click on the bolt icon on any table to see an automatic exploration of its data.
 Give it a try!